|

 used for closing on a new house before the present home

 is sold.
 Also known as a "swing loan."
+Broker - A person who is

 normally licensed by the state and who, for a commission